materialsvirtuallab/matgl/docs/index.md

 3. **What pre-trained models should I be using?**

-   Answer: There is no one definitive answer.
+   _Answer:_ There is no one definitive answer.
 In general, the newer the architecture and dataset, the more likely the model performs better.
 However, it should also be noted that a model operating on a more diverse dataset may compromise on  performance on a specific system.
 The best way is to look at the READMEs included with each model and do some tests on the systems you are interested in.

 4. **How do I contribute to matgl?**

-   Answer: For code contributions, please fork and submit pull requests.
-You should read the [developer guide] (developer) to understand the general design guidelines.
+   _Answer:_ For code contributions, please fork and submit pull requests.
+You should read the [developer guide](developer.md) to understand the general design guidelines.
 We welcome pre-trained model contributions as well, which should also be submitted via PRs.
 Please follow the folder structure of the pretrained models.
 In particular, we expect all models to come with a README and notebook documenting its use and its key performance metrics.
 Also, we expect contributions to be on new properties or systems or to significantly outperform the existing models.
 We will develop an alternative means for model sharing in the future.

+5. **None of your models do what I need.
+Where can I get help?**

+   Answer: Please contact [Prof Ong][ongemail] with a brief description of your needs.
+For simple problems, we are glad to advise and point you in the right direction.
+For more complicated problems, we are always open to academic collaborations or projects.
+We also offer [consulting services][mqm] for companies with unique needs, including but not limited to custom data generation, model development and materials design.

 ## Acknowledgments